Hedge fund White Elm to shut down, posts double digit returns -letter

 The firm, which traces its roots to Tiger Management, one of the industry’s most successful funds ever, was launched in 2007, managed more than $1 billion in assets at its peak and has seen returns go up and down.
 At the end of 2018, the firm oversaw $328 million in assets, according to a regulatory filing.

-White Elm’s most recent regulatory filing shows that the firm owned stakes in TransDigm Group, Visa, Mastercard and Autodesk at the end of September.
+White Elm’s most recent regulatory filing shows that the firm owned stakes in TransDigm Group (TDG.N), Visa (V.N), Mastercard (MA.N) and Autodesk (ADSK.O) at the end of September.

 Iorio wrote that he wanted to deliver long-term returns that beat the broader market and “we have achieved what we set out to do.”

-Before opening his own firm, Iorio, 49, worked at Lone Pine Capital, a hedge fund founded by Stephen Mandel who got his start at Julian Robertson’s Tiger Management.
+Before opening his own firm, Iorio, 49, worked at Lone Pine Capital, a hedge fund founded by Stephen Mandel, who got his start at Julian Robertson’s Tiger Management.
 White Elm is often called a Tiger Grand Cub.
-(Reporting by Svea Herbst-Bayliss Editing by Tom Brown)